Kerala Blasters FC (women)

-Kerala Blasters Women's Football Club, commonly referred to as The Blasters, is an Indian women's football club based in Kochi, Kerala, that competes in the Kerala Women's League, the second tier league of women's football in India.
-Founded in July 2022, the club is affiliated with their men's team Kerala Blasters FC in the Indian Super League.
+Kerala Blasters Football Club Women, commonly referred to as The Blasters, was an Indian women's football club based in Kochi, Kerala, that competed in the Kerala Women's League, the second-tier league of women's football in India.
+Founded in July 2022, the club was affiliated with their men's team Kerala Blasters FC in the Indian Super League.
+In June 2023, the Blasters management announced the temporary pause of the Women's team due to financial problems, after the All India Football Federation imposed financial sanction on the club.